Here you will find information compiled by us to be of help to anybody starting out in indoor growing. This includes:

 - Plant roots are allowed direct contact with air giving them an unlimited supply of oxygen

 This involves growing plants in an inert medium such as Rockwool, Perlite or clay pebbles.
-As the name suggest the cultivation area is flooded and then allowed to drain into a reservoir.
+As the name suggests, the cultivation area is flooded and then allowed to drain into a reservoir.
 As the nutrient solution drains oxygen is drawn around the roots in its place.
 Electronics control the regularity of the process.

-- Timers give high level of control over moisture levels
+Timers give high-level of control over moisture levels.

-- Plants can be easily added and removed from the system at any stage with minimum fuss
+Plants can be easily added and removed from the system at any stage with minimum fuss.

 Popular among commercial horticulturalists, this system continuously drips nutrient solution over an inert growing media [clay pebbles, rockwool or foam].
 Excess solution can then be recirculated and reused.